 Hallowe’ en has arrived and everybody is frantically buying their last-minute pumpkins to carve as jack o’ lanterns and decorate their houses and gardens… Jack o’ lanterns are named after carved pumpkins, squashes, turnips and other root vegetables of the sort and are associated with the strange lights flickering over peat bogs.
 They are a yearly Hallowe’en tradition in America that originally came from the Irish legends of Stingy Jack and are used in many different kinds of folklore stories.
 The headless Horseman, for instance ( from ” The legend of sleepy Hollow” written by Washington Irving), is often depicted with a pumpkin or jack o’ lantern in lieu of a severed head…

-Here is another unique way to spread magic this Hallowe’en: wow your friends and family by making this amazingly realistic pumpkin cake… Fun guaranteed!
+Here is a unique way to spread magic this Hallowe’en: wow your friends and family by making this amazingly realistic pumpkin cake… Fun guaranteed!

 For this ambitious creation, I suggest you use either the basic yogurt cake or the pumpkin spice cake recipe, both having been seen in previous posts and are relatively easy to make.
 It’s important not to add too much work or difficulty as the icing and decorating of the cake will take quite a bit of time.
 TIP: It’s easier if you bake your cakes in two or three different layers and assemble them once they’re cooked.
 I used a pumpkin shaped mold which I ordered on Amazon.
 This made my work considerably easier as I didn’t need to carve the shape of the pumpkin as well as the rest.